-Disclosure: Some of the links included below are affiliate links.
-This means that this site will earn a commission, at no additional cost to you, if you click through one of those links and make a purchase.
-All substantive content contained in this post is based solely on personal experience and honest opinion unrelated to any affiliate relationship.
+Disclosure: Some of the links included below are affiliate links, and may generate a commission for this site.
+All substantive content contained in this post is based solely on personal experience and honest opinion.

 Babies and toddlers are small people bundles who often require lots of stuff to get through a typical day.
 One of the challenges of taking a cruise with a baby is figuring out how to accommodate all of that additional stuff without hauling a large steamer trunk onto the ship.
 Here are some tips on strategic packing when you cruise with a baby.